Reconcyl/myco/doc/commands.md

 ### `set-lifespan [MAX]`

 Limit the lifespan of organisms to `MAX` cycles.
 If no argument is passed, organisms will be permitted to live for arbitrary amounts of time.
-Note that this only applies to organisms created after this command is run.

 ### `max-children`